 Even before the hack took place, Cryptopia was lacking in a range of key areas.
 Not only did the platform not offer a native app or wallet, but depositing funds with real-world cash was an option only available to New Zealand residents.
 That means that if you’re based in the U.S., Europe, or anywhere else outside of New Zealand, you’d only be able to deposit with cryptocurrency.

-When we performed a like-for-like comparison with the eToro, we found that the platform is a much better option.
-The exchange is regulated by authorities in the UK and Cyprus, meaning that you have regulatory oversight on two fronts.
-Moreover, you can deposit with a debit/credit card or e-wallet with ease, the trading fees are much lower, and you even trade on-the-go via the eToro mobile app.
+When we performed a like-for-like comparison with Coinbase, we found that the platform is a much better option.
+The platform is regulated by authorities in the UK and Cyprus, meaning that you have regulatory oversight on two fronts.
+Moreover, you can deposit with a debit/credit card or e-wallet with ease, the trading fees are much lower, and you even trade on-the-go via Coinbase.

 Cryptopia supports in the region of 500+ different cryptocurrencies.

 You can’t short coins on Cryptopia.
-You’ll need to use a more comprehensive platform like eToro for this.
+You’ll need to use a more comprehensive platform like Coinbase for this.

 Cryptopia doesn’t offer live chat.
 They only offer support via email or an online ticket.